 Nayman has published fiction and non-fiction in a variety of literary journals and newspapers, including The Atlantic Monthly Magazine, The Georgia Review, The New England Review, Psychoanalysis and Contemporary Thought, Boulevard, Cousin Corinne’s, and Columbia: A Magazine of Poetry and Prose.

 Nayman has also built a career as a strategic marketing consultant, working with Fortune 100 companies and national political campaigns to develop positioning strategy for major brands, product launches, and political candidates.
-Her clients have included Hershey, Microsoft, AOL, Citibank on the corporate side, and The Center for National Policy and Hilary Clinton’s senate campaign in the political sphere.
 You can find out more about Shira’s consulting work at www.snaymanconsulting.com.
 Nayman continues to divide her working life between consulting and writing fiction.